Skip To Main Content

 DISCIPLINARY NOTICE

-We as educators understand that students will have errors in judgment as they grow.
-We view this as a natural part of the maturation process.
+Rooted in Goal V, we approach progressive discipline with a Growth Mindset.
+We as educators understand that students will have errors in judgment as they grow - this is a natural part of the maturation process.
 Therefore, we strive to give the boys the understanding necessary to make wise decisions.
-Learning and moving on from mistakes are as vital as cataloging successes.
-If students do not meet the expectations required for a safe and inviting learning environment, they will be given opportunities to discuss, correct, and reflect on their behaviors.
+Learning and moving on from mistakes is as vital as cataloging successes.
+If students do not meet the expectations required for a safe and inviting learning environment, they will be given opportunities to discuss, correct, and reflect on their choices.

-Regis Lower School teachers actively develop relationships with their students by clearly expressing expectations, presenting students with equal opportunities to participate in class discussions, and communicating their confidence in students' ability to achieve academic and social success.
+Regis Lower School teachers actively develop caring and supportive relationships with their students by clearly expressing expectations, presenting students with equal opportunities to participate in class discussions, and communicating their confidence in each student’s ability to achieve academic and social success.

-The homeroom and ancillary teachers address minor disruptions and issues through their grade-level specific communication systems.
-If student misbehavior becomes a pattern, it is entered into our system as an infraction; see below.
+The homeroom and co-curricular teachers address minor disruptions and small issues within the classroom setting and in age-appropriate ways.
+If student misbehavior becomes a pattern, or if it is severe, it is entered into our system as an infraction (see below).

 While our discipline system strives for consistency and fairness in all situations, it is essential to note that not all disciplinary issues can fall into easily defined categories.
-Issues must be dealt with on a case-by-case basis and will not always follow the structure outlined in this section.
+Issues must be dealt with on a case-by-case basis, relying upon the experienced professional judgment of teachers and administrators, and will not always follow the exact structure outlined in this section.

-The following plan outlines the behaviors and possible consequences:
+The following outlines the progressive process we aim for in reacting to negative student behaviors and determining appropriate consequences:

 LEVEL ONE

-Level One infractions will be dealt with by the teacher witnessing the infraction(s) and /or the homeroom teacher, Dean of Students and/or Counselor.
-Communication about the incident(s) will be sent to parents.
+Level One infractions will be dealt with by the teacher or staff member witnessing the infraction(s) and/or the homeroom teacher.
+Communication about the incident(s) will be sent to parents, depending on the severity and/or frequency of the behavior.

 Examples include:

-• Major disturbance or disruption of the learning environment
+• Disturbance or disruption of the learning environment

 • Defiant behavior